 When it comes to fertility issues, the general population lacks up-to-date and evidence-based knowledge and may be further misled by the current confusing and sometimes controversial data in the media (PreconNet, 2021).
-Postponing pregnancy-related complications and can also affect a couple's ability to have children (Schmidt et al., 2012).
+Postponing pregnancy is associated with various pregnancy-related complications and can also affect a couple's ability to have children (Schmidt et al., 2012).
 Conversely, good preconception health benefits the health and wellbeing of both women and men even if they decide not to have children (World Health Organization, 2013).